 General Financial Guidelines

 - This is only a “Cheat Sheet” or paraphrasing of the actual policy.
-To see the entire financial policies, go to the Financial Affairs office in the Wade Center.
+To see the entire financial policies, go to the Financial Affairs office, 156 Memorial Union.

 - This is only a guideline to help clubs receive money.
 Some of the items are subject to change on a case by case basis.